 The Legal Services Office draws up, reviews and negotiates agreements between the University and external companies, organisations and other government authorities.
 The types of agreement that we work with include:

-- Consortium agreements within the EU research programmes
+- Consortium agreements in the EU research programmes, available on DESCAs website Download the DESCA template.

 - Agreements with employees